jamiepoli/JamvieCTF/content/posts/43_DEFCON33.md

 ### End Day Two

-We got kicked out of LiveCTF pretty earliy so our point delta would look different without the boost of points.
+We got kicked out of LiveCTF pretty early so our point delta would look different without the boost of points.
 This year's stealth ports meant that every other point-gaining attribute got a massive scale up, so losing out of LiveCTF top 3 meant that our lead wasn't as big as we thought it was.
 This was concerning - the delta between first and second place was smaller than we thought.
 Furthermore, the last day of Sunday was, idk, 3 hours long?
 We couldn't spend those remaining hours doing fuck-all.
 Last night, and last few years, we encouraged and had a system of people who slept while others worked, on shift.
 This day, we all collectively said fuck it.
 All of us were up.

 ## Day Three - Sunday